IreStridori/prima_prova/README.md

   		- Iterate through each sequence entry
   		- Each row represents one sequence from the FASTA file with its metadata

+### - stats.html
-- **stats.html**: provides statistical analysis of the FASTA sequences:
+It provides statistical analysis of the FASTA sequences:
 	- **Table structure**: Displays detailed metrics for each sequence:
  		- ID and Description (identifiers from the FASTA file)
 		- Length (number of nucleotides in each sequence)
 		- GC Content (percentage of guanine and cytosine bases, an important genomic characteristic)
-	- **Data rendering**: Uses Jinja2 templating to loop through the "stats" array and populate the table
+	- **Data rendering**: loops through the "stats" array and populate the table
-	- **Navigation**: Includes links to other analytical features and a way to return to the DataFrame view
+	- **Navigation**: Includes links to the other possible operations and a way to return to the DataFrame view

+### - motifs.html
-- **motifs.html**: enables users to search for conserved sequence patterns (motifs) within the genomic data:
+Enables users to search for conserved sequence patterns (motifs) within the genomic data
-	- **Search functionality**: Provides two different search forms:
+	- **Search options**: Provides two different search forms:
-  		- First form: Allows users to search by sequence index (likely to find motifs within a specific sequence)
+  		- First form: Allows users to search by sequence index
-  		- Second form: Enables searching for a specific motif pattern across all sequences
+  		- Second form: Allows users to search by sequence motif, if known
 	- **Results display**:
   		- For sequence index searches: Shows a single result value (`{{search_motif}}`)
   		- For motif pattern searches: Renders a list of results (`{% for r in find_motif %}`)